praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

-## Step: 4 Integrate all the tools into jenkins
+## Step: 4 Integrate all the tools into jenkins for CI
 ### Stage-01: Hashicorp Vault server integration with Jenkins
 1. go to Jenkins>  Manage  Jenkins >Manage Credentials > system > Add credentials > Vault App Role Credentials > Paste role-id and secret-id token (we create in Vault - approle)  and save and apply.
 1. now to  Manage  Jenkins  >  configure system/system>  search for vault plugin